Annoying Sound After Quitting VS

 Note that depending on your sound card, this may disable software mixing, so you will only be able to play one stream at a time.
 But it should at least fix the weird audio glitches.

 How do you know which one you have?
 I know I do not use aRts, since I use Gnome.
 So I guess I have either pulse or esd.
-My sound card is actually integrated with the motherboard.ace123 wrote:What Sound daemons are you using.
-The most common ones are:
+My sound card is actually integrated with the motherboard.

 My Machine: OS: Ubuntu 8.10 (intrepid) 64 bit in a 500GB Maxtor HD @ 7200 RPM, Windows Vista PsyChoses Edition 2009 32 bit in a 500GB Samsung HD @ 7200 RPM CPU: Intel(R) Core(TM)2 Quad CPU Q6600 @ 2.40GHz GPU: nVidia GeForce 9400 GT @ 1024 MB RAM: 3891 MB